 “When RAH does around-the-globe things, those are my favorite because it’s really special to see into a culture,” said Sanjana Kondapalli, a sophomore civil engineering major and one of the dancers.

-Her favorite part of the night was dancing and being able to dress-up in traditional Indian clothes.
-After she finished dancing, Kondapalli wore an emerald green and light gold salwar kameez (also spelt shalwar), which is a long tunic and tapered pants.
+Her favorite part of the night was dancing and being able to dress up in traditional Indian clothes.
+After she finished dancing, Kondapalli wore an emerald green and light gold salwar kameez (also spelled shalwar), which is a long tunic and tapered pants.

 “I couldn’t breathe by the end of the songs,” said Nandy regarding her dancing experience.

 According to an article from the Lincoln Center, Garba (which comes from the Sanskrit for “womb”) is a dance performed by women in a circle around a clay lantern or “womb lamp.”
 They dance around this symbol to honor the fact that all humans have divine energy.

 The dance is done barefoot because the foot is thought of as a conduit through which the energy of the earth travels through humans and it’s a way to connect with Devi (Sanskrit for “goddess”).

 Rowan Rangeela also performed Dandiya, where dancers hold colorful sticks called Dandiya sticks and strike their partner’s sticks while moving in circular patterns.

 Lance Guzman, RAH co-sponsorship coordinator, and junior biomedical engineering major helped put together the event with Rowan Rangeela.